-Mixed-age classes are for ages 0 through 5 years (the activities in mixed-age classes are Parent/Child interactive rather than Child/Child interactive, so mixed ages are not an issue.
+Mixed-age classes are for ages 0 through 5 years.
+The activities in mixed-age classes are Parent/Child interactive rather than Child/Child interactive, so mixed ages are not an issue.
 In fact, the research that went into the development of the Music Together curriculum showed that children achieve Basic Music Competence faster in mixed age classes!

 What programs do you offer?

 Mixed-age classes are for children ages 0-5 and parent participation is required.
-Music Together Big Kids classes are for children ages 5-7, and parents can participate or drop off their child.
 Child development researchers recommend a mixed-age format because it fosters natural, family-style learning.
 Every child is given the freedom to participate as he or she chooses, without being burdened by age-specific expectations, and siblings can attend together in the mixed-age classes.

 Is my child too young to get anything out of the class?